Anne Schleper

-Anne Kathryn Schleper (born January 30, 1990) is an American women's ice hockey player for the Buffalo Beauts of the National Women's Hockey League.
-She played college hockey for the Minnesota Golden Gophers women's ice hockey program and made her debut for the United States women's national ice hockey team at the 2011 IIHF Women's World Championship.
-She was born in St. Cloud, Minnesota.
+Anne Kathryn Schleper (born January 30, 1990) is an American ice hockey player who plays for the Buffalo Beauts in the National Women's Hockey League (NWHL).
+She played collegiate hockey with the Minnesota Golden Gophers women's ice hockey team and earned her first appearance with the United States women's national ice hockey team at the 2011 IIHF Women's World Championship.
+Schleper is a native of St. Cloud, Minnesota.

 Playing career

-From April 4 to 12, 2011, she was one of 30 players that took part in a selection / training camp.
-She was named to the final roster that participated at the 2011 IIHF Women's World Championship.
+Between April 4 and 12, 2011, Schleper was one of 30 elite athletes invited to participate in a highly competitive selection and training camp.
+As a result of her efforts, she was named to the final roster that would represent the United States at the 2011 IIHF Women's World Championship.